junichishmz/cv/index.md

 [INFORMATION PROCESSING APPARATUS, INFORMATION PROCESSING METHOD, AND RECORDING MEDIUM](https://patents.justia.com/patent/20210366450)

 - Publication number: 20210366450
+- Abstract
-- Abstract: A mechanism that enables the real-time provision of content according to a user's body movement is provided.
+  - A mechanism that enables the real-time provision of content according to a user's body movement is provided.
 An information processing apparatus includes a reproduction control unit (43) that controls reproduction of content on the basis of a result of prediction of a timing of a predetermined state in traveling movement of a user, which is predicted on the basis of sensor information regarding the traveling movement.
 - Publication date: November 25, 2021
 - Applicant: SONY CORPORATION
 - Inventors: Kei TAKAHASHI, **Junichi SHIMIZU**